MaxAkito/MBTL-Community-Patch/README.md

 Calls people by their last-name, or titles.

 #### Kouma (006)
 Has a curt and stiff way of speaking.
 Doesn't show much emotion.
 Calls himself "Lone-Horn" (the name of his martial art) sometimes.
+Uses a lot of Buddhist terminology, rendered from Japanese to their Indian equivalent.

 Usually calls people by monikers.